Poggicek/mysql_mm/README.md

 # MySQLMM

-MySQLMM is a simple threaded MySQL connector for MetaMod.
+MySQLMM is a simple non-blocking MySQL connector for MetaMod.

 # Features